lilmnm-kamikaze-/Cordova-Version-Control/README.md

 -   `-i`/`--iosOnly` - only set ios build number, ignored for plugins
 -   `-e`/`--extra` - enables the extra version locations in config.xml
 -   `-t`/`--template` - path to the template config.xml file
+-   `-p`/`--plugin` - designate that this is a cordova plugin project and saves to a plugin.xml file
 -   `--help` - display help

 Important notes: